7 Best Renters Insurance Companies in Iowa 2025

 Iowans who prefer to do business online or using their mobile devices will appreciate Lemonade’s streamlined services and speedy response times.

-Renters will also appreciate Lemonade’s affordable pricing and commitment to giving back–the company donates unclaimed premiums from policyholders to charity annually.
+Renters will value Lemonade's affordable rates and philanthropic commitment, as the company annually donates unclaimed premiums to charity.

-Lemonade says that its basic renters insurance coverage starts at just $5 per month, making it affordable for renters at every income level.
+Lemonade basic renters insurance coverage starts at just $5 per month, making it affordable for renters at every income level.

-If you add additional coverage or schedule valuables, you should expect that your cost will increase.
+If you add coverage or schedule valuables, you should expect your cost to increase.

 Read a full Lemonade home insurance review.

-Lemonade’s prices are low, and they offer two discounts on renters insurance that can further reduce your costs.
+Lemonade’s prices are low, offering two discounts on renters insurance that can further reduce your costs.

 • Bundling discount.
 If you buy two or more policies with Lemonade, you can save with their bundling discount.